Crocmagnon/blog/content/posts/lighten-your-python-image-docker-multi-stage-builds/index.md

 CMD ["gunicorn", "blog.wsgi", "-b 0.0.0.0:8000", "--log-file", "-"]
 ```

 It's already not that bad!
-We are taking advantage of the [cache][docker-cache] by copying only the files that describe our dependencies before installing them, and the Dockerfile is easy to read.
+We are taking advantage of the [cache]({{< ref "docker-images-layers-and-cache" >}}) by copying only the files that describe our dependencies before installing them, and the Dockerfile is easy to read.

 Now, our final image attack surface could be reduced: we're using a full Debian buster with all the build tools included and we have `poetry` installed in our image when we don't need it at runtime.